SUFandom/debdroid-starter/README.md

 ## Getting Started

-First, get in to your proot by doing: `proot-distro login debian11-arm32` if installed and then clone this repository, (but first, run `apt install git` to get it)
+First, get in to your debdroid proot by doing: `proot-distro login debian11-arm32` if installed and then clone this repository, (but first, run `apt install git` to get it)

 Then cd to this repo and then run `./bootstrap.sh` to start